 For most residential, at-home, or DIY purposes, an 11-foot sheetrock lift with 150 pounds of loading capacity is the most common.

 Even a standard drywall panel lift hoist will save you hours of sweat and muscle soreness in your arms, neck, and upper body.

 Learn Sheetrock Lift Features

 If you’re working on ceilings, it’s important to look for certain features that aid in that process.
 Most sheetrock lifts include an adjustable telescopic arm.

-These features ensure that the lift will stay locked in place while bearing a load of a drywall panel at full extension.
+These features ensure the lift will stay locked in place while bearing a load of a drywall panel at full extension.

 As with most applications of drywall lifts, these features provide both convenience and safety for securing panels in place.